Ujwala03/Fraud-Detection-Workflow/readme.md

-# Final Project: Fraud Transaction Pipeline
+# Final Project: Fraud-Detection-Workflow

 **Dataset** : You can download the dataset [here](https://drive.google.com/file/d/1LmPGE7Vgn1yYszM0s9nwfmwr36RHI3BB/view?usp=drive_link) <br>
 **Presentation Deck** : View presentation deck [here](https://www.canva.com/design/DAFp8g3_K-M/4F6yNiyhJDTIdD6i_OhaVA/view?utm_content=DAFp8g3_K-M&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink)
 <br>
 <br>

-## Bussiness Understanding
+Business Understanding
-### Problem Description
+Problem Statement

-A Digital Wallet company has quite a large amount of online transaction data.
-The company wants to acknowledging data limitation and uncertainties such as inaccurate or missing crucial information data.
-On the other hand, the company also wants to use online transaction data to detect online payment fraud that harms their business.
+A Digital Wallet company handles a substantial volume of online transaction data.
+However, the data may contain limitations and uncertainties such as missing, incomplete, or inaccurate information, which could affect its reliability.
+At the same time, the company aims to leverage this transaction data to identify and prevent fraudulent online payments that pose risks to its business.

-### Goals
+Goals

-Create a data pipeline that can be utilised for analysis and reporting to determine whether online transaction data has excellent data quality and can be used to detect fraud in online transactions.
+Develop a robust data pipeline that enables comprehensive analysis and reporting to assess the quality of online transaction data and its suitability for detecting fraudulent activities.

-### Project Objectives
+Project Objectives

-- Create an **automated pipeline** that facilitates the batch and stream data processing from various data sources to data warehouses and data mart.
+Build an automated data pipeline that supports both batch and real-time data processing, efficiently transferring information from diverse data sources into data warehouses and data marts for further analysis.

-- Create a **visualization dashboard** to obtain meaningful insights from the data, enabling informed business decisions.
+Design and implement a visual analytics dashboard that provides actionable insights, helping stakeholders make data-driven decisions and improve fraud detection strategies.
 ## Pipeline Architecture

 ![architecture](images/architecture.png)